machurch/CookingTimeAnalysis/README.md

 # Framing a Prediction Problem

-My model will try to predict whether or not a recipe will take under an hour to prepare.
-This is a binary classification model since the recipe is either under an hour or over an hour.
+My model will try to predict whether or not a recipe will take under 45 minutes to prepare.
+This is a binary classification model since the recipe is either under an 45 minutes or over.

-The variable I am predicting is the column `'under_hour'`, which is 1 if the recipe takes an hour or less to prepare and 0 if it takes over an hour.
-I chose this variable because people who are in a time crunch may not have more than an hour to spare on cooking.
+The variable I am predicting is the column `'under_quarter'`, which is 1 if the recipe takes 45 minutes or less to prepare and 0 if it takes over.
+I chose this variable because people who are in a time crunch may not have more than 45 minutes to spend cooking.

 The metric I am choosing to evaluate my model is it's precision because I don't want people to choose a recipe thinking that they have time to cook it and then end up being wrong.